jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 # Misc
 - Make builds and submit to Itch.io

-- Have a "Start Shift" button, maybe on the spawner button arm
-	- Trigger the spot lights to flash
-	- Conveyor animation starts
-	- Computer turns on
-	- Gives the player a chance to read the manual or examine notices

-- Spawn random objects

 # Level Iteration
-- Set rat spawns to change on Level 2+

-- Set spawner contents to change on Level 2+

 - Show screen between levels telling the player how they did
 	- Let them know if they fulfilled quota
 	- Number of citations issued

 - Reset hotdogs on screen, item states, and spawner count
 	- Remove the remaining hotdogs on the scene
-	- Set the spawner back up to a full count
-	- Reset the game timer
 	- Use the LevelEnd / LevelStart signals on BaseScene for this

-# Tools
-- Add a delay to the spawner button
-	- Should allow for a few spawns before a wait time

-- Add multiple spawns to the spawner, delayed slightly

 # Nice to have
 - Make the vent break open